Higher theta series for unitary groups over function fields: Compatibility with the cycle classes of

-(2) We have seen that $\Sht^{r}_{\cM'}$ is LCI and the fibered product in \eqref{eq: shtuka cycle class} exhibits it as a proper intersection, so the claim follows from \cite[Proposition 7.1]{Ful98}\footnote{Strictly speaking, the statement in \emph{loc. cit.} is for schemes, so we apply it after adding truncating and adding sufficient level structure, and then taking a limit over truncations.
+(2) We have seen that $\Sht^{r}_{\cM'}$ is LCI and the fibered product in \eqref{eq: shtuka cycle class} exhibits it as a proper intersection, so the claim follows from \cite[Proposition 7.1]{Ful98}.
+(Strictly speaking, the statement in \emph{loc. cit.} is for schemes, so we apply it after truncating and adding sufficient level structure, and then taking a limit over truncations.
 When adding level structure along a finite subscheme $D \subset X$, we ask that the leg maps avoid $D$, so this lies over an open substack of $\Sht_{U(n)}^r$.
 As $D$ varies, these substacks form an open cover as $D$ varies.
-The equality in question can be checked on this open cover because it is an equality of \emph{top-dimensional} cycles. } \end{proof}
+The equality in question can be checked on this open cover because it is an equality of \emph{top-dimensional} cycles.
+We omit the details of this step because they require heavy notation, and yet are not very interesting.) \end{proof}

 We may now establish a result that was promised in \cite[Remark 7.10]{FYZ}.

 \begin{cor} The Cartesian square

 is a proper intersection.
 Hence for all $a \in \cA_{\cL}(k)$ \footnote{Note our $\cA_{\cL}(k)$ is denoted $\cA_{\cL}^{\all}(k)$ in \cite[\S 7]{FYZ}, i.e., it includes singular $a$.} we have that $\cZ_{\cL}^r(a)^\circ$ is LCI of dimension $r(n-1)$.